wp-plugins/genesis-tabs-extended/readme.txt

 * Tab 2 will show post D (for A is non display, B is in tab 1 and C is in non display)
 * Tab 3 will show nothing for there are no posts left to show

+= Select only posts with featured image? =

+When this option is selected only posts are selected that have a featured image.
+This option can be finetuned a little further with the "This also counts for the latest post?" option.
+If you have set in the first tab your most recent contribution (Option: Show most recent post in first tab ?), then you can exclude the featured image requirement for that tab.

 == Installation ==

 1. Upload the entire `genesis-tabs-extended` folder to the `/wp-content/plugins/` directory
-1. DO NOT change the name of the `genesis-tabs-extended` folder
+2. DO NOT change the name of the `genesis-tabs-extended` folder
-1. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress
-1. In the "Widgets" screen, drag the "Genesis Tabs (extended)" widget to the widget area of your choice, and configure.
+4. In the "Widgets" screen, drag the "Genesis Tabs (extended)" widget to the widget area of your choice, and configure.

 == Frequently Asked Questions ==